PascalBeyer/Headerless-C-Compiler/README.md

 The goal of this project is to write a compiler, which is _compliant enough_ with the C11-specification to compile all relevant source code, while eliminating the need for header files as much as possible.
-This is done by allowing declarations within a compilation unit to come in any order, meaning
+This is done by sharing all types, enums and external declarations between all compilation units and allowing declarations within a compilation unit to come in any order, meaning
 ```c
 void a(){ b(1); }
 void b(int v){ }